CodifyTrend/nodejs-express-with-postgres-database/README.md

 # nodejs-express app-with-postgres-database.
 This app contains login form with postgres database connectivity.
 #requirements
+#
 1.install nodejs
 2. install postgres databse.
 3. create the database and replace your db name in /webserver/models/db.js file at connection string otherwise it will crash.
 # run the app
-To run the app type the command from webserver directory
+To run the app type the command from webserver directory as:
 #
 npm start
 #